 The dynamical core of the original version of FESOM employs the finite element method; its successor, FESOM2, uses the finite volume method, which increases the computational efficiency by a factor of 3-5.
 Both versions include the Finite-Element Sea Ice Model (FESIM).

 Excellent scalability characteristics allow to make effective use of massively parallel supercomputers.

-FESOM is also used as the sea ice-ocean component of the AWI Climate Model (AWI-CM), which will contribute to CMIP6.
+FESOM is also used in the AWI Climate Model (AWI-CM), which contributes to CMIP6.

 First CMIP6 data from AWI-CM on ESGF

 First data for CMIP6 project generated by AWI-CM start to appear on ESGF nodes.
-For now historical and 1pctCO2 experiments are available.
+For now DECK and scenarioMIP are available.